 GUIDANCE: See the full list of Professional Competencies in Appendix 3.
-You should look for the demonstration of proficiency level (2-4) across the five Professional Competency areas.
+You should look for the demonstration of some proficiency across the five Professional Competency areas:

 - 1. Ergonomics / human factors principles

 - 2. Ergonomics / human factors theory and practice

 - 3. Human capabilities and limitations

 - 4. Design and development of systems

 - 5. Professional skills and implementation